GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 3.6.1.
 How to enhance symbols with events
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The idea is to change the default behaviour of the symbols to enhance their appearance as shown in the following video:
+The idea is to change the default behavior of the symbols to enhance their appearance as shown in the following video:

 ..  youtube:: 77a2XrfWsHM
     :align: center